DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

   * down the containers `docker-compose down`
   * in `bookstack/bookstack-data/www/`</br>
     replace directories `files`,`images`,`uploads` and the file `.env`</br>
-    with the ones from the borg backup repository
+    with the ones from the BorgBackup repository
   * start the containers: `docker-compose up -d`
   * if there was a major version jump, exec in to the app container and run `php artisan migrate`</br>
     `docker container exec -it bookstack /bin/bash`</br>